jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 Overall, the `__init__` method sets up the initial state of the encoder object by assigning values to its attributes and creating necessary objects.

 #### **Method Details**
 This code defines an encoder class that is used for encoding input sequences.
 The encoder can be used with or without embedding the input sequence.
 If embedding is used, the input sequence is mapped into embeddings.
 The encoder supports different types of representations for the embeddings, such as dense or sparse.
 The size of the embeddings can be specified, and pretrained embeddings can also be used.
-The encoder can have multiple layers of transformers, and the output of the transformers can be reduced using different methods, such as sum, mean, max, concat, or last.
-The reduced output can then be passed through a stack of fully connected layers for further processing.
+The encoder uses a transformer stack to process the input sequence, followed by a sequence reducer to reduce the output sequence.
+Finally, a fully connected stack is used to further process the output sequence.
+The encoder has various parameters that can be customized, such as the number of layers, hidden size, dropout rate, and activation function.

 ### Method **`get_schema_cls`** Overview
 The method `get_schema_cls` returns the class `StackedTransformerConfig`.
 This method is used to retrieve the schema class for a stacked transformer configuration.
 The schema class is responsible for defining the structure and properties of the configuration for a stacked transformer.
 By returning the `StackedTransformerConfig` class, this method allows other parts of the code to access and manipulate the configuration schema for stacked transformers.